btlarkin/Daily_Logs/README.md

-My Zero Challenge to become a full stack devops engineer.
+My Zero Day Challenge to become a full stack devops engineer with some game dev skills, lol.

 Wish me luck.